So your little girl’s about to have a birthday and you’re getting her a doll? Lovely! But remember: Today’s dolls are not the dolls of yesteryear.

 GIRL: I thought you’re Cayla.

 FURBY: She’s a snake.
-Real friends know which trending actors you trust the most.
+Real friends know which trending actors you trust the most, and what your parents are willing to pay for a new car.
 Right, Atticus?
 Atticus?

 CAYLA: She leave room?